Hovde Group lifts Valley National Bancorp [VLY] price estimate. Who else is bullish?

 >> 7 Top Picks for the Post-Pandemic Economy <<

-Westchester is the largest independent commercially focused bank headquartered in Westchester County with total assets of $1.3 billion, total loans of over $0.9 billion, and total deposits above $1.1 billion across its seven branch network as of March 31, 2021.
-Westchester has consistently produced returns on average assets above 1.25% supported by a robust net interest margin, and an efficiency ratio below 50%.
-This acquisition will supplement Valley’s existing Westchester County lending operations, and add a strong low-cost core funding base in the market.
+Valley Bank, (NASDAQ:VLY), one of the largest regional banks in the U.S., is leveraging digital technology to reimagine banking, creating the vision and roadmap to deliver differentiated products and services with speed and agility.
+With a national charter, digital services enables Valley to reach markets beyond its current footprint in New York, New Jersey, Florida and Alabama.

-The results of the trading session contributed to over 1764524 shares changing hands.
-Over the past one week, the price volatility of Valley National Bancorp stands at 2.25% while the volatility over the past one month is 2.59%.
+It opened the trading session at $12.93, the shares rose to $13.165 and dropped to $12.89, the range by which the price of stock traded the whole day.
+The daily chart for VLY points out that the company has recorded 32.66% gains over the past six months.
+However, it is still -100.62% lower than its most recent low trading price.

-The market cap for VLY stock reached $5.47 billion, with 405.15 million shares outstanding and 398.03 million shares in the current float.
-Compared to the average trading volume of 2.15M shares, VLY reached a trading volume of 1764524 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 2.12M shares, VLY reached to a volume of 2037868 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for VLY shares is $14.92 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on VLY stock is a recommendation set at 2.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.